 Attire while in classroom/on campus is in compliance with the following code and with the BHCLR Dress code, as described in the Student Handbook: General Section.
 Faculty firmly enforce the dress codes.
 Noncompliance with required dress code will result in inability to attend learning experience and will result in corrective action.

-BHCLR-SPN specific Classroom/Campus Dress Code policies are identified as follows:
+BHCLR-SPN specific Classroom/Campus Dress Code policy is identified as follows:

-Students are required to wear solid navy blue scrub attire while on campus and during all scheduled classroom, computer laboratory and skills laboratory activities.
-Scrub attire must be neat, clean, in good condition, and have a professional fit, including but not limited to no tight fitting, gapping, low rise pants etc. Decorative trim or "piping" is not acceptable.
+While on campus, attending lectures, or skills labs, students are required to wear solid light gray scrub attire.
+Scrub attire must be neat, clean, in good condition, and have a professional fit, including but not limited to no tight fitting, gapping, low rise pants, etc. decorative trim or "piping" is not acceptable.

-Tee shirts: Students will be allowed to wear any official BHCLR top given to them by the college or any official/approved program specific top purchased by the student, with scrub pants appropriate in color to their program.
+Tee shirts/Sweatshirts: Students are allowed to wear any official BHCLR top or any official/approved program specific top purchased by the student, with gray scrub pants.

-Jacket: Plain navy or black front zipped jackets or navy lab coats may be worn over navy scrub top.
-No extreme logos.
-No pull-over-the-head jackets or sweat shirts are allowed.
-No hoodies.
-No denim.
+Jacket: Plain navy or black front zipped jackets or light gray lab coats may be worn over light gray scrub tops.
+Pull-over-the-head jackets, hoodies or denim are NOT allowed.
+Extreme logos are NOT allowed.

-Hose/socks: When hose or socks are worn with pants or a dress, they must be without ornamentation, i.e.: bells, beads.
+Hose/Socks: When hose or socks are worn with pants or a dress, they must be without ornamentation (i.e. bells, beads).

-Shoes: Shoes with enclosed heels and toes must be worn with scrub attire.
+Shoes: Shoes are to be worn at all times.
+Shoes with enclosed heels and toes must be worn with scrub attire.
 Shoes must be clean.
-Open heel, open toe, shoes with "holes", or skele-toe type shoes are not acceptable.
+Open heel, open toe, shoes with "holes" or skele-toe type shoes are not acceptable.